Webull vs TradeZero (2025)

 Day Trading

-Leverage: For mainstream stocks and ETFs, both Webull and TradeZero America impose a 25% initial margin for day trades.
-TradeZero Bahamas can go up to 6:1.
+Leverage: For major stocks and ETFs, Webull and TradeZero America have a 25% initial margin requirement for day trading.
+TradeZero Bahamas has up to 6:1 leverage.

-Extended Hours: Both offer pre-market and after-hours.
-They share the same extended session (4:00 am-8:00 pm EST).
+Extended Hours: Both firms offer pre-market and after-hours trading.
+They both have the same hours, too (4:00 am, EST, until 8:00 pm).

-Routing Fees and Rebates: TradeZero has them, Webull doesn’t.
+Routing Fees and Rebates: Only TradeZero has them.

 Winner: TradeZero